uqxli12/DeepMetagenome/README.md

 ## create a folder saving all the prediction dataset.
 Training dataset should be in the current work directory, or elsewhere and use an absolute address
 $preprocessing_for_multi_FASTA("../pred_dataset")
 $training_dataset_preprocess("MTtraningbinaryDatabase.csv")
-## start to build a model and prediction
+## start to build a model and prediction; can load a trained model to reuse it
 $my_model()
 $model_pred()
 ## an output file can be seen in the work directory.
 The file is a .csv file with three features of ‘index’, ‘probability’ and ‘sequence’.